 Biography

-Salima Tourkmani-MacDonald is from Riverview, New Brunswick.
-She received her BA in English with a Concentration in Creative Writing from St. Thomas University, and her MA in English in the Field of Creative Writing from the University of Toronto.
-Much of her poetry is inspired by lived experience, and hinges on themes of race, identity, and family.
-Her work has been published in The Dalhousie Review, Echolocation Magazine, and her poem "Obituary for a Love Affair With a Girl" was shortlisted in Eavesdrop Magazine's Queer Joy poetry contest.
-She is also a volunteer reader at The Fiddlehead.
+Salima Tourkmani-MacDonald is a poet and performer of Algerian-Canadian ancestry, from Riverview, New Brunswick.
+She holds a Bachelor’s degree in English with a Concentration in Creative Writing from St. Thomas University, and a Master’s in English in the Field of Creative Writing from the University of Toronto.
+Her work has been published in The Dalhousie Review, and Echolocation Magazine, and her poem, "Obituary For a Love Affair With a Girl" was shortlisted in Eavesdrop Magazine's Queer Joy poetry contest.
+Salima's honours also include a residency at the Banff Centre for Arts and Creativity, where she was mentored by Danez Smith.
+Her writing is rooted in lived experience, and hinges on themes of family and identity.
+She currently lives in Toronto, Ontario.

 Micro-interview